 You will need a way to make the pepper spray solution as well as a container to spray it in the bad guy’s face.

-Now, making the spray is not that hard as there are various “recipes” you can follow.
+Now, making the spray is not that hard as there are various pepper spray recipes you can follow.

 For example, you could mix chili powder and rubbing alcohol.
 You can add black pepper to give your attacker a nice coughing fit too, even ammonia or bleach (fair warning: they could go blind if you use this on them).

-Mix them up really well, use a spoon or something to crush the chili really well, then leave the mixture overnight (some people prefer boiling it instead).
-Before you put in into the spray container, you need to strain out the actual chili powder, else it’s going to clog the bottle when you use it.
+Mix them thoroughly, and use a spoon or something to crush the chili really well.
+Then leave the mixture overnight (some people prefer boiling it instead).
+Before you put it into the spray container, you need to strain out the actual chili powder, or else it’s going to clog the bottle when you use it.